28 Oct 16 ways to build resilience in kids

 With nearly everything bad that happens, there is an upside.
 It’s almost always possible to make it positive.
 Your ice cream fell on the floor?
 Fine.
 A chance to reconsider your dessert choices.
 You dropped $5?
 Great!
 At least it wasn’t $50!
 Your favourite TV show got cancelled?
 Now’s the time to read that book you wanted to start.

-Conditioning your brain to find the positive in any situation is a fantastic way to get over your loss quickly and make the most of your finite time on earth.
+Conditioning your brain to find the positives in any situation is a fantastic way to get over your loss quickly and make the most of your finite time on earth.
 Life’s too short for sustained sadness.

 11. Don’t always fix their problems